Copyright in AI Pre-Training Data Filtering: Regulatory Landscape and Mitigation Strategies

 Data provenance is crucial for creators, developers, researchers, writers and others providing unique new resources.
 Without it, we face widespread copyright infringement, lack of creator consent, unreproducible research, and the exploitation of creative work without compensation or attribution issues that threaten both innovation and fair compensation in the digital economy.\\

-This study employs comparative regulatory analysis across the EU, US, and Asia-Pacific jurisdictions, examining copyright frameworks, enforcement cases, and compliance mechanisms such as GDPR \cite{gdpr2016}, Copyright Directive \cite{eucopyright2019}, AI Act \cite{euaiact2024}, DSA \cite{dsa2022} in EU, and case law and state-level legislation in the US.
+This study employs comparative regulatory analysis across the EU, US, and Asia-Pacific jurisdictions, examining copyright frameworks, enforcement cases, and compliance mechanisms such as the General Data Protection Regulation (hereinafter GDPR) \cite{gdpr2016}, Copyright Directive \cite{eucopyright2019}, AI Act \cite{euaiact2024}, the Digital Services Act (hereinafter DSA) \cite{dsa2022} in EU, and case law and state-level legislation in the US.
 We analyzed lawsuit cases to identify enforcement gaps.
-We then evaluated existing technical solutions against open problems documented in academic databases such as Stanford's TAIG Database \cite{stanford2024taig}.\\
+We then evaluated existing technical solutions against open problems documented in academic databases such as Stanford's Technical AI Governance (hereinafter TAIG) Database \cite{stanford2024taig}.\\

 Our analysis reveals two critical gaps in current copyright enforcement mechanisms for AI training data that are divided into technical and regulatory.
 First, \textbf{pre-training license collection and content filtering} emphasizes the impossibility of implementation of copyright clearance mechanisms.
 Second, the \textbf{verification mechanisms} contain regulatory and technical gaps.
 These challenges map directly to open questions in Stanford's Technical AI Governance Database \cite{stanford2024taig}: "How can licence collection be automated to prevent training on unlicensed data?", "How can problematic data be identified without full/direct access to the dataset?", and "How could the verification process for correct use of licensed data in AI model training be formalised?".\\